pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 $ pytask path/to/task_module.py path/to/folder
 ```

 Don't use paths to run task subsets.
-Use {doc}`expressions <selecting_tasks>` instead.
+Use [expressions](selecting_tasks.md) instead.
+When
-When pytask collects tasks from subpaths of your project, it cannot infer the whole
+pytask collects tasks from subpaths of your project, it cannot infer the whole structure
-structure of dependencies and products and might run your tasks with missing or outdated
+of dependencies and products and might run your tasks with missing or outdated
 dependencies.

 ## Options